tpressnell/CodeBreaker/README.md

 ```

 This function creates the string that stores the secret code to be used throughout the rest of the program.
-It uses a random integer generator and then performs char addition to select which digits will be included in the code.
-At the end of each loop, the char is added to the string.
+It uses a random integer generator and then performs character addition to select which digits will be included in the code.
+At the end of each loop, the character is added to the string.
 After the for loop is finished, the code is returned by the function and is ready for use.

 The void print_instructions(), int randint(int), and  int randint(int, int) functions are very easy to explain.

-The print_instructions() function simply prints out everything about the game to teh console once the program is started.
+* The print_instructions() function simply prints out everything about the game to the console once the program is started.
-The randint(int) function takes in a value and generates a number from 0 to the number entered by the user or by a constant in the program.
+* The randint(int) function takes in a value and generates a number from 0 to the number entered by the user or by a constant in the program.
-The randint(int,int) function performs the same task as the other randint function, with the exception of it accepts a minimum and a maximum value and generates a number between the two.
+* The randint(int,int) function performs the same task as the other randint function, with the exception of it accepts a minimum and a maximum value and generates a number between the two.

 ## Main Function and Program Logic